montekaka/recurrent-take-home/README.md

  1. `charged_above`: This query should return the number of vehicles that charged above a given % over the whole time period, so it should take a charge % as an argument.
+This argument should be a decimal, for example 0.33 will be passed to indicate 33%.
- 2. `average_daily_miles`: This query should return the average daily miles for a given vehicle over the course of the time period of the dataset, so it should take vehicle id as an argument.
+ 2. `average_daily_miles`: This query should return the average daily miles for a given vehicle over the course of the time period of the dataset, so it should take `vehicle_id` as an argument.
 (For example, if the given vehicle travelled 140 miles over a two week period, this should return 10).

 We would like to be able to execute the query by typing a command that executes